Francis Collier: Pearl Rock and Martinique

 On 12 December 1808, Commander Collier was captain of Circe was in charge of a squadron that included Stork, Epervier and Express.
-The vessels joined together to attack the French 16-gun brig Cygne and two schooners off Saint-Pierre, Martinique.
+The vessels joined to attack the French 16-gun brig Cygne and two schooners off Saint-Pierre, Martinique.
 Circe sent in her boats, which the French repelled, causing 56 casualties, dead, wounded and missing.

 That evening Amaranthe, under the command of Captain Edward Pelham Brenton, joined Circe and Stork.
 The next day fire from Amaranthe compelled the crew of Cygne to abandon her and Amaranthe's boats boarded and destroyed the French vessel.
 For her part Amaranthe lost one man killed and five wounded due to fire from batteries on the shore.
 One schooner was run ashore and destroyed.

 Amaranthe's boats, assisted by boats from the schooner Express, boarded the second schooner and set fire to her too.
 This expedition cost Amaranthe her sailing master, Joshua Jones, who was severely wounded.
 The other British vessels that contributed boats also had casualties.
 Including the losses in the earlier fighting before Amaranthe arrived, the British had lost some 12 men killed, 31 wounded, and 26 missing (drowned or prisoners) for little gain.
 Brenton was promoted to Post-captain soon after the battle, with the promotion being back dated to 13 December, the date of the battle.
 In 1847 the Admiralty authorized the award of the Naval General Service Medal with the clasp "OFF THE PEARL ROCK 13 DECR.
 1808".

 For his part in this action, Collier received a promotion to post captain, with the confirmation back-dating the promotion to 13 December 1808.
 As a result, he was still a commander in 1809 when as captain of Starr he participated in the invasion of Martinique.
 In 1847 the Admiralty authorized the award of the Naval General Service Medal with clasp "Martinique" to all surviving claimants from the campaign.